Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 I had to fly to st.louis today for work.
 Deffinitly an intresting city.
 I am here until Thursday morning at 5:00 am.
 Did daily temperatures problem today and for whatever reason I thoguht it was buy/sell stock problem.
 Submitted the right answer for that problem but it was not hte right answer for the problem.

 I will continue to do LC while I am up here but it might be less.
+I did an easy stack problem as well.
+Clear-digits might be the easiest stack problem.
+These are getting pretty easy.